loopingz/webda.io/docs/pages/Store.md

 ## FileDB configuration

 The FileDB only requires a folder where to store the datas.
 It creates it if not exists

-## Polymer

-You have a behovior defined for you, once added to your component you have the model property and a save/get/update/delete method for you to communicate with the API